 Please Note: Langone MBA students are automatically packaged for the Federal Direct Unsubsidized Loan ($10,250) so long as they take at least 4.5 credits per semester.
 If you will be taking an increased credit load and/or you need additional aid for living expenses, you may submit a Graduate PLUS Loan Request Form at any time.

 Accept your Fall/Spring federal student loans on NYU Albert.
 This is the university-wide system which provides a comprehensive view of your financial aid.
 In addition to federal loans, Albert will also display any private loans for which you have have applied and been approved, and any scholarships you may have received.

 Sign in at studentaid.gov to secure your loans.
 You must complete the:

 Master Promissory Note(s): Please note that there is a separate MPN for the Federal Direct Unsubsidized Loan and the Federal Direct Graduate PLUS Loan.
 Once signed, the note is valid for 10 years.

-The lender sends the loan disbursement to the Bursar ten days prior to the start of the semester.
+The lender typically sends the loan disbursement to the Bursar ten days prior to the start of the semester.
 Keep in mind that the disbursement date will be after your payment deadline.
-As long as your loans are approved by the deadline, the bursar will credit the amount to your account.
+As long as your loans are approved by the deadline, the Bursar will credit the amount to your account.

 If you have loans in excess of your tuition and fees charges, you will be cut a refund check for the excess amount.
 Due to the high volume of disbursements at the start of each semester, you should not count on your refund for the first month of classes.
-For information on direct deposit, please visit the Stern Bursar's website.
+For information on direct deposit, please visit the Bursar's website.